 Shelter's input into the Review of the Private Rented Sector

-This is Shelter's submission to the Review of the Private Rented Sector being conducted by Julie Rugg.
+SHelter's Input into the Review of the Private Rented Sector

 With the private rented sector (PRS) now providing housing for 12 per cent of all households1 we believe that there is an urgent need for a cohesive, strategic vision – both for the future of the sector itself and for its role in the wider, cross-tenure context.
 In this context we have used this briefing to highlight a number of areas that we believe deserve close consideration.
 These are as follows:

 • Opportunities to learn from good practice already under way in the PRS.

 • The case for national registration for landlords and letting agents.

 • The need for further reform of housing benefit/local housing allowance.